gitlabform/gitlabform/docs/upgrade.md

 Update `config_version` to `4`.
 Then update configuration syntax as described in following sections.

-#### Remove deprecated MR approval config
+#### Removed Deprecated MR Approval Config

 GitLabForm v5 removed configuration syntax for merge request approval settings that were deprecated in v3.
-In addition, following config will not be processed anymore.
+Following config will not be processed anymore.

 ```yaml
 config_version: 4